madsjulia/Mads.jl/docs/mads.md

 Arguments:

-- `madsdata` : Mads data dictionary
+- `madsdata` : MADS problem dictionary
 - `class` : dictionary class; if not provided searches for `keyword` in `Problem` class
 - `keyword` : dictionary key